-Overnight Parking with electric hook up, on hard-standing area for two motorhomes.
+Overnight Parking with electric hook up, for two motorhomes.
 Access to water standpipe/hose, refuse bin, and CDP.
 (Please note only eco-friendly biodegradeable toilet chemicals permitted).
 Feel free to use our garage toilet, it has cold water tap only.

 Here in Lower Shader on the North West of the Isle of Lewis, we offer overnight parking with electrical hook up on our hardstanding area for two campervans or caravans, access to water standpipe/hose,refuse bin,and chemical toilet disposal point.
-(CDP conditions of use apply * eco-friendly biodegradeable toilet chemicals only)
+(CDP * eco-friendly biodegradeable toilet chemicals only)

 We do not have shower facilities and can only accept motorhomes/ caravans which have their own washing and toilet facilities.